brianrclow/ns-angular-samples/apps/nativescript-image-cache/README.md

 # Image Cache Demo

-This demo can cache an image using the NativeScript Image Cache API.
+This demo can cache an image using the NativeScript Image-Cache-It Plugin.

 | Android |        iOS         |
 | :-----: | :----------------: |